The 8 Best Ways to Finance Home Improvements

 Yes, it is possible to add renovation costs to a UK mortgage.
 One common approach is to consider a renovation or home improvement mortgage, such as a "purchase plus improvements" or "remortgage plus improvements" loan.

+These types of mortgages can allow you to borrow additional funds on top of the mortgage amount to cover renovation expenses.
 However, eligibility criteria and requirements can vary among lenders, so it's important to consult with mortgage providers to understand their offerings and determine if adding renovation costs to your mortgage is feasible for your circumstances.

 It is generally advisable to inform your lender about any renovations you are undertaking on your property.
 When you make significant changes or improvements to your home, it can affect the value and condition of the property, which may be relevant to your mortgage agreement.